PelionIoT/mbed-edge/README.md

 ## Configuring the Subdevice Fota

-To enable the subdevice fota, you just need to build the edge-core with the FOTA_ENABLE option in cmake.
-You can also configure the download location of the firmware.
+To enable the subdevice FOTA, you need to build edge-core with the `FOTA_ENABLE` along with `FIRMWARE_UPDATE` cmake flag.
+You can also configure the download location of the firmware by explicitly defining the `SUBDEVICE_FIRMWARE_DOWNLOAD_LOCATION` flag.
+By default the firmware will be downloaded to the working directory.
 For example:
 ``` bash
     cmake -D[your build options]  -DSUBDEVICE_FIRMWARE_DOWNLOAD_LOCATION=\"your_download_location\" ..